quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 an immediate acknowledgement when a packet marked with the ECN Congestion Experienced (CE) {{?RFC3168}} codepoint in the IP header is received and the previously received packet was not marked CE.
-From there on, if multiple CE-marked packets are received in a row or only non-CE-marked packet received, the endpoint resumes sending acknowledgements based on the Ack-Eliciting Threshold or max_ack_delay.
+From there on, if multiple consecutive CE-marked packets are received or only non-CE-marked packet received, the endpoint resumes sending acknowledgements based on the Ack-Eliciting Threshold or max_ack_delay.
 Therefore, CE-marking only triggers an immediate acknowledgement when there is a transition from non-CE-marked to CE-marked.